jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 IPv4 can be tunnelled over IPv6 on the Internet.

 # Multiphase IPv4 deprecation  ?
 A phase approach should be used to gradually remove the dependence on IPv4.

-Start with names; remove IPv4 from name registries IANA; remove IPv4 from IANA registry
-All AS Operator; remove IPv4 routes from all core Internet routers
+Start with names and fisnish with routes.

 # Remove IPv4 from TLD Registries and Root zone